Lolong

 Lolong (died 10 February 2013) was the largest crocodile ever held in captivity.
 He was a saltwater crocodile (Crocodylus porosus) measured at 6.17 m, making him one of the largest crocodiles ever measured from snout to tail, and weighing 1075 kg.

 In November 2011, British crocodile expert Adam Britton of National Geographic sedated and measured Lolong in his enclosure and confirmed him as the world's largest crocodile ever caught and placed in captivity.

-Lolong died on 10 February 2013, from pneumonia and cardiac arrest, after a little over one year and five months in captivity.
+Lolong died from pneumonia and cardiac arrest, after a little over one year and five months in captivity.